2025 Stats

 Subscribe now to instantly reveal our take on this news.

-Greene did not factor into the decision Friday, allowing five hits and four walks over 5.2 innings.
-He struck out five.
+Greene didn't factor into the decision Thursday against the Giants, allowing two runs on three hits and a walk over five innings.
+He struck out eight.

 ANALYSIS